d3netxer/ansible-jekyll-setup/README.md

 # ansible-jekyll-setup

-Use Ansible to provision an Ubuntu trusty (14.04) instance to run Jekyll.
+Use Ansible to provision an Ubuntu Xenial (16.04) instance to run Jekyll.

 -You can easily test this by just starting up a basic Ubuntu machine on VirtualBox or by using Vagrant